If you manage an extensive network, let me ask a question.

-The purpose of Operating documentation is to provide a means to manage the day-to-day technical operations and cover issues such as a server or software application failure.
-The Operating Manual has information for Project Managers, Design Architects and specialised IT, staff, when planning major project such as:
+The purpose is to provide a means to manage the day-to-day technical operations and cover issues, such as server or software application failure. it also provides management with an overview of the network and avoids buying hardware and software already in place.
+Project Manager, Design Architects and specialised IT staff have information to hand when planning a major project, such as

 - Data Centre Co-location